Occupy Melbourne: The "eviction"

 On the morning of 21 October 2011, one week into the occupation, the City of Melbourne issued a notice to comply with local council bylaws, requesting that protesters remove themselves and their belongings from City Square by 9 am, as council bylaws did not permit camping and "hanging or placing objects and things on or over the city square".
 Protesters resolved to continue to encampment stating on their website "we remain committed to peacefully occupying public space and intend to remain".

 Without consulting councillors, the City of Melbourne CEO sought the assistance of Victoria Police to forcibly remove protesters from City Square.
 Shortly after 9 am, 300-500 protesters remained in the square.
 The police operation injured 43 people and 95 were detained temporarily, later released without charge.
 The resulting milieu drew thousands into the city centre where multiple sit-ins blocked intersections and roads in the city.
 After 11 hours of rolling sit-ins and defence against police attacks, a crowd of over 1,000 sought refuge in Victorian Trades Hall where an assembly was held.
 Tram, bus and car traffic in the city centre was significantly disrupted the entire day.
 In the global context, this was one of the first encampments to be attacked and forcibly removed, thus the shock of the police action was relatively new and surprising.

-Adam Bandt, the Member of the Australian Parliament for Melbourne, criticized the decision to remove protesters, saying "Victorian Premier Ted Baillieu and Lord Mayor Robert Doyle have made a huge blunder by sending in the police, turning a week-long non-violent protest into a site of confrontation".
-Greens councilor Cathy Oke also criticized Melbourne City Council's actions stating "I certainly didn’t endorse this action or decision to bring in riot police and fences to remove peaceful protesters".
+Adam Bandt, the Member of the Australian Parliament for Melbourne, criticised the decision to remove protesters, saying "Victorian Premier Ted Baillieu and Lord Mayor Robert Doyle have made a huge blunder by sending in the police, turning a week-long non-violent protest into a site of confrontation".
+Greens councilor Cathy Oke also criticised Melbourne City Council's actions stating "I certainly didn’t endorse this action or decision to bring in riot police and fences to remove peaceful protesters".
 95 people were arrested.
 Two police officers were also injured in the scuffles with one taken to hospital.
 Occupy Melbourne's legal team issued a statement claiming they had "43 statements detailing shocking injuries inflicted by police on peaceful protestors.
 These include eye-gouging, punches to the face and back of the head and the deployment of pepper spray, including on children".

 Doyle defended his decision to evict the Occupy Melbourne protesters, stating that they were "a self-righteous, narcissistic, self-indulgent rabble tried to capture the city" and that a "hard core of serial and professional protesters" were involved.
 Doyle later commented "We don't intend to allow people to set up tents anywhere in the city.
 We have adopted a zero-tolerance policy".
 Occupy Melbourne called for a public inquiry into the eviction, which Doyle declined.
 Protesters later took the matter to the Federal Court of Australia suspecting a breach of federal law by Melbourne City Council.
 The court ultimately found in the council's favour in a 127-page judgement handed down on 1 October 2013, although the court did find that some of the infringement notices issued to protestors were legally invalid.